TMiclot/MICLOT/User_Guide/__glossary.md

 >[!WARNING]
 > Don't confuse with [interaction types](#interaction-types).

 Classification of residues in contact, close together but not necessarily in interaction, using their physico-chemical properties.
-As defined by [Vagone *et al.* (2015)](https://doi.org/10.7554/eLife.07454), the classification can be based on polar/apolar/charged properties:
+As defined by [Vagone *et al.* (2015)](https://doi.org/10.7554/eLife.07454), the classification can be based on polar/apolar/charged (PAC) properties:

 - Apolar-Apolar
 - Apolar-Charged